Nexmo/nexmo-developer/_tutorials/interactive-voice-response.md

 ### Send text-to-speech greeting

-When the call is answered, a webhook will be received on the `/answer` endpoint of the application.
-The routing code sents this to the `answerAction()` method of the `Menu` object, which begins by adding an NCCO containing a greeting.
+Nexmo sends a webhook to the `/answer` endpoint of the application when the call is answered.
+The routing code sends this to the `answerAction()` method of the `Menu` object, which begins by adding an NCCO containing a greeting.

 ```php
 <?php